--A scene from Lullwater Park on Emory's Campus

 - ECE is directed by Dr. Paul Wolpe, a sociologist and Associated Faculty of Emory Sociology.

-- Its Senior Faculty Fellows include Dr. Ellen Idler, an Emory Sociology professor, and Dr. Richard Levinson and Dr. Wesley Longhofer, two associated faculty in Emory Sociology.
+- Its Senior Faculty Fellows include Dr. Ellen Idler, an Emory Sociology professor, and Dr. Wesley Longhofer, an associated faculty in Emory Sociology.

 - The Center takes as it focus the ethical foundations of social life.